ISL 2020-21: Odisha FC sign Brazilian forward Diego Mauricio | Goal.com

 Odisha FC have confirmed the signing of Diego Mauricio for the Indian Super League (ISL) season 2020-21.

-The Flamengo youth product went on to play for the club's senior team in 2010 where he shared the dressing room with the likes of Ronaldinho.
+The Flamengo youth product went on to play for the club's senior team in 2010 where he crossed paths with Ronaldinho.

 Diego has since played in Russia and Portugal before testing Asian football with Al-Qadsiah Football Club in Saudi Arabia besides Chinese Super League (CSL) side Shijiazhuang Ever Bright Football Club and Gangwon FC in the K League of South Korea.